 Being a small town, South Dos Palos does not have a public transit system used by locals to get to and from work.

-The population of South Dos Palos has a very low overall level of education: only 6.49% of people over 25 hold a 4-year college degree or higher.
+The citizens of South Dos Palos have a very low rate of college education: just 6.49% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in South Dos Palos in 2022 was $23,522, which is low income relative to California and the nation.
 This equates to an annual income of $94,088 for a family of four.
 However, South Dos Palos contains both very wealthy and poor people as well.